The Mission of the Library is to provide for the educational, informational, and recreational needs of the community.

 - be a center for life-long learning, assisting and supporting literacy for all ages, and providing help using library technology.

-Connect children with reading and everyone with a world of information
+The USC community will: Use books & materials, Share programs and activities, and Connect children with reading and everyone with a world of information

 @ the Library